nliulab/HRnV-Calc/README.md

 #### Noise Removal and Local Checkup

-The baseline drift in the ECG signal can be removed by checking the 'Baseline Drfit Removal' option.
+Baseline drifts in the ECG signal can be removed by checking the 'Baseline Drfit Removal' option.

 Although the *jqrs* algorithm used in HRnV-Calc is one of the most robust and well-regarded QRS detection methods, it may sometimes yield unexpected annotation results, especially when taking ECG inputs with downwards R peaks (i.e., R peak being the local minimum of the signal).
-Therefore, HRnV-Calc performs **additional check on the *jqrs* output to modify the annotation to the local maximum** within a small region (10 samples before and after the original *jqrs* peak annotation, regardless of the sampling rate).
+Therefore, HRnV-Calc performs **an additional check on the *jqrs* output to modify the annotation to the local maximum** within a small region (10 samples before and after the original *jqrs* peak annotation, regardless of the sampling rate).
 If the input has downwards R peaks, the **‘Downwards QRS Peak’ option in the QDE viewer enables HRnV-Calc to modify the annotation to the local minimum**.
-If such a modification is deemed unnecessary, users may **uncheck the ‘Modify to local supremum’ option in the QDE viewer to skip the additional check**.
+If such a modification is deemed unnecessary, users may **uncheck the ‘Modify to local supremum’ option skip the additional check**.

 #### Peak Detection and Editing
-The 'QRS Peak Detection' button lets users to perform QRS detection on the selected ECG segment.
+The 'QRS Peak Detection' button lets users perform QRS detection on the selected ECG segment.
 The peak annotations will be plotted in the 'Denoised ECG Plot' as red dots.

-Manual correction of R peaks can be done in the ‘Denoised ECG Plot’ . users may first remove the incorrect R peaks by clicking on the ‘Remove Peak’ button and then **double click on the marked peak annotations to remove them**.
+Manual correction of R peaks can be done in the ‘Denoised ECG Plot’. users may first remove the incorrect R peaks by clicking on the ‘Remove Peak’ button and then **double click on the marked peak annotations to remove them**.
 Removal of the R peaks can be **stopped by a single right click**.
 Since HRnV-Calc performs checks to verify if there are two R peaks too close to each other, it is advised to always **remove the undesired R peaks before adding new ones**.
 All R peaks editing can be reversed by performing the QRS detection again.

 To add a new peak annotation to the ECG signal, click on the ‘Add Peak’ button and **double click on the point where the new annotation will be added**.
 HRnV-Calc will **automatically mark the local maximum** (or minimum if ‘Downwards QRS Peak’ is selected) within a small region surrounding the selected point as the new R peak, since manual positioning of the exact R peak can be erroneous.
-Please note that clicking on the ‘Add Peak’ button will only allow users to add one peak to the signal.
+Please note that clicking on the ‘Add Peak’ button will only allow users to add one peak to the signal at a time.

 #### Saving Peak Annotation and Proceed
 Mannual edits of the peak annotations can be saved by clicking 'New QRS Manual Edit' button.
-Once the QRS detection is finalized, users may proceed to HR<sub>n</sub>V<sub>m</sub>  Setting viewer for downstream analysis by clicking on 'HRnVm Calculation'.
+Once the QRS detection is finalized, users may proceed to [HR<sub>n</sub>V<sub>m</sub>  Setting](#hrsubnsubvsubmsub-setting-viewer) viewer for downstream analysis by clicking on 'HRnVm Calculation'.

 ### HR<sub>n</sub>V<sub>m</sub> Setting Viewer
 HR<sub>n</sub>V<sub>m</sub>  analyses are configured in the HR<sub>n</sub>V<sub>m</sub>  Setting viewer.
 In the 'HR<sub>n</sub>V<sub>m</sub> ' section, users may choose to perform a single HR<sub>n</sub>V<sub>m</sub>  analysis by choosing the option **‘Single’** and specifying the desired *n* and *m* values.
 When choosing the option ‘HRnV (m = n)’, HRnV-Calc will perform HR<sub>n</sub>V (or HR<sub>n</sub>V<sub>n</sub>) analysis on the input depending on the specified *n*.
 By default, HRnV-Calc will perform the conventional HRV analysis with *n = 1* and *m = 1*.